|Martyrs, Chapekar-brothers, MaharastrAsia Observer|

 |Statue of Chaphekar Brother's At Chinchwad,en.wikipedia. org|

-On 12 March 1897, officers and men – both British and native assumed duty under the command Major Paget of the Durham Light Infantry (DLI).
-As part of their duty they had to visit nook and corner of the city and take the needed steps to put down the spread of the epidemic.
-In reality, what they did was just opposite of Governor's orders; they sent the male members in certain places.
-Their inhuman action included: gate-crashing into private houses, examination of occupants, compulsory stripping of women by males, forced evacuation to hospitals and segregation camps, removing and destroying personal possessions including idols, restrictions on moving out of the city, conducting funeral in marked cremation spots if death caused by plague,etc. Besides, if the orders are breached the subjects will be liable for prosecution.
+On 12 March 1897, officers and men - both British and native assumed duty under the command Major Paget of the Durham Light Infantry (DLI).
+As part of their duty they had to visit every nook and corner of the city and take the needed steps to put down the spread of the epidemic.
+In reality, what they did was just opposite of Governor's orders; they sent the male members in certain places to examine the family members including women.
+Their inhuman action included: gate-crashing into private houses, examination of occupants, compulsory stripping of women by males, forced evacuation to hospitals and segregation camps, removing and destroying personal possessions including idols, restrictions on moving out of the city, conducting funeral in marked cremation spots if death caused by plague, etc. Besides, if the orders are breached the subjects will be liable for prosecution.

 This sensational assassination in colonial India under the direct Crown administration drew the attention of the world media and tacitly showed the darker side of the oppressive and dictatorial rule.
 Across the Globe, it dented the British image and their continued misrule and exploitation in India and was no way different from the misrule under the East India company rule.

 Gokhale, a patriot and freedom fighter remarked, while on a visit to Britain, that British soldiers "let loose on the town" of Pune were ignorant of Indians' language, customs, and sentiments.
 Moreover, he claimed – in marked contradiction to Rand's above-quoted statement – to be in possession of reliable reports regarding the rape of two women, one of whom committed suicide rather than live with shame.